 important to every aspect of our lives, and we must do our best to protect

-our water environments and resources, use water wisely and respect its
+our water environments and resources, and use water wisely.

 Water has linkages across several of the Sustainable Development Goals including Goal #3 good health and wellbeing, Goal #5 gender equality, Goal #7 affordable and clean energy, Goal #11 sustainable cities and communities, Goal #14 life below water, and Goal #15 life on land.
-These are all topics of conversation that you can bring up in the classroom, at the dinner table and in your lunchroom.
-If there's water for you and me, then there should be water for all.
+These are all topics of conversation that you can bring up in the classroom, at the dinner table and in your lunchroom using our fact sheets below!